DDecoene/FLAREForge/README.md

-# Prism Programming Language
+# Flare Programming Language

-Prism is a multi-paradigm programming language designed to bridge systems and application programming through innovative memory management, flexible typing, and first-class support for heterogeneous computing.
+Flare is a multi-paradigm programming language designed to bridge systems and application programming through innovative memory management, flexible typing, and first-class support for heterogeneous computing.

 ## Project Status

-This repository contains the bootstrap compiler for Prism, written in Python.
-The bootstrap compiler will be used to develop the self-hosted compiler in Prism itself.
+This repository contains the bootstrap compiler for Flare, written in Python.
+The bootstrap compiler will be used to develop the self-hosted compiler in Flare itself.

 ### Current Features
 - [ ] Lexical analysis